 DUI in Lakeland, FL

-The City of Lakeland also had the highest percentage increase in DUI deaths in the entire state with 19 DUI fatalities from 2015 to 2017.
-The death rate increased 171% between the three-year period ending in 2017 when compared with the previous three-year period.
+The City of Lakeland also claimed the highest percentage increase in DUI deaths in Florida, with 19 DUI fatalities from 2015 to 2017.
+The death rate increased by 171% between the three years ending in 2017 compared to the previous three-year period.

 Attorney for DUI in Lakeland, FL